 Someone who has been through sexual trauma and feels dirty and shameful may agree to a form of punishing herself by cutting.
 Bloodletting is very powerful for the demonic realm.

 If we can find the benefit, or the payoff, we can work from that direction as well as the initial wound, but most commonly because it's easy, we'll just work from the way that the demonic is manifesting.
 If it's anger we'll use essences for anger, going after any known roots.
 This is enough for the part or "fragment" to feel what it's like on the other side, come out of agreement and then you can fully kick it out, or maybe it's already gone.
-The demonic heavily relies on you staying wounded in order to maintain control.

 Occasionally, things will escalate when you first begin an essence.
 The anger will ramp up instead of dissipating for example.
 This is known as the healing crisis, and if you can push through at a reduced dosage, do.
 Pray, cut yourself some slack, and learn as much as you can from the thoughts and emotions coming up.